 What is a human resource generalist?

-An HR generalist characteristically works under a human resource manager to make sure all the requirements of the HR department are met.
-The HR department supports the staff within the business from the time they apply for a job until they leave.
-Common responsibilities for an HR generalist to take on include recruitment, compensation and benefits, onboarding and training, performance management, compliance with labor laws, exit interviews, and measuring employee fulfilment.
+An HR generalist characteristically works under a human resource manager to ensure all the HR department requirements are met.
+The HR department supports the business staff from when they apply for a job until they leave.
+Typical responsibilities for an HR generalist to take on include recruitment, compensation and benefits, onboarding and training, performance management, compliance with labor laws, exit interviews, and measuring employee fulfilment.

 Roles and tasks

-Human resources generalists are frequently responsible for admin, strategic, and compliance-oriented duties.
+Human resources generalists are frequently responsible for administrative, strategic, and compliance-oriented duties.

 Admin tasks or core HR tasks include preserving employee records, managing payroll and benefits, and offering staff self-service.